WonderlandEngine/npm-cli/README.md

-# wonderland-editor
+# wonderland-editor CLI

-A command-line interface for building Wonderland Engine projects.
+A command-line interface for building Wonderland Engine projects through the installed editor.

+## Prerequisites

+You need to have Wonderland Engine installed on your system.
+To learn more, and download Wonderland Engine, head over to <https://wonderlandengine.com/>.

 ## Installation